robinst/git-merge-repos/README.md

 Dependencies
 ------------

-You will need to have Java and [Maven][maven] installed.
-[JGit][jgit] and other dependencies will be automatically downloaded when running the program.
+You will need to have at least Java 8 installed.
+Note that it's also tested against newer versions such as 17.
+[Maven][maven], [JGit][jgit] and other dependencies will be automatically downloaded when running the program.

 Other Solutions
 ---------------

 * When you have a simple, linear history, try out [git-stitch-repo][git-stitch-repo]
 * See the question [Combining multiple git repositories on Stack Overflow][stackoverflow]

 License